OlamidotunIY/fx-trading-app/README.md

 # FX Rate and Wallet Service

 ## Overview

+The FX Rate and Wallet Service is a NestJS-based application that allows users to:

+- Manage multiple wallets in different currencies.
+- Convert currencies using real-time FX rates.
+- Fund wallets and trade currencies seamlessly.

-This is a NestJS-based service that enables users to manage wallets, convert between currencies using real-time FX rates, fund their wallets, and trade currencies.
-Redis is used for caching FX rates, and Docker is configured to run Redis as a service.
+The service integrates **Redis** for caching FX rates and uses **Docker** to run Redis as a service.

 ---

 ## Setup Instructions

 ### Prerequisites

+Before running the application, ensure you have the following installed:

 1. **Node.js** (v16 or above)
 2. **Docker** (for running Redis)
 3. **PostgreSQL** (for database management)

-### Steps
+### Installation Steps

 1. Clone the repository:
    ```bash
    git clone https://github.com/OlamidotunIY/fx-trading-app.git
    cd fx-trading-app
    ```

-2. Install dependencies:
+2. Install the project dependencies:
    ```bash
    npm install
    ```

-3. Create a `.env` file based on the `.env.example` file and update the configuration values:
+3. Set up environment variables:
+   - Copy the `.env.example` file to `.env`.
+   - Update the following configurations:
-   - **Database credentials**
+     - Database credentials
-   - **Email & Password**
+     - Email and password

-4. Run Redis using Docker:
+4. Start Redis using Docker:
    ```bash
    docker-compose up -d
    ```